devaraj077/AI-ML-internship-task2/README.md

 ## 🚀 How to Run the Code

 ### Option 1: Using Google Colab
-1. Open the notebook: `titanic_eda.ipynb`
+1. Open the notebook: `titanictask_2.py`
-2. Upload the `titanic.csv` file when prompted
+2. Upload the `Titanic-Dataset.csv` file when prompted
 3. Run all cells to regenerate plots and stats

 ### Option 2: Local Machine